datastax/migration-docs/README.md

 ## Local builds

-This repo contains the source Asciidoc files and uses the Antora server to build Html5 and related resources.
+This repo contains source Asciidoc (*.adoc) files and uses Antora to build Html5 files and related resources.

-To build local output to your filesystem, `cd` to the repo's top-level directory.
-Then:
+To build the docs site locally, `cd` to the repo's top-level directory.
+Then run:

 ```
 ./build-locally.sh zdm